 We present the design and analysis of a novel analog reconfigurable substrate that enables fast and efficient computation of maximum flow on directed graphs.
 The substrate is composed of memristors and standard analog circuit components, where the on/off states of the crossbar switches encode the graph topology.
 We show that upon convergence, the steady-state voltages in the circuit capture the solution to the maximum flow problem.
-We also provide techniques to minimize the impacts of variability and non-ideal circuit components on the solution quality, enabling practical implementation of the proposed substrate.
-Performance evaluation demonstrates orders of magnitude improvements in speed and energy efficiency compared to a standard CPU implementation.
+We also propose techniques to minimize the impacts of variability and non-ideal circuit components on the solution quality, enabling practical implementation of the proposed substrate.
+Our performance evaluation indicates two to three orders of magnitude improvements in speed and energy efficiency compared to a standard CPU implementation.
+In the last part of this report, we also discuss the major limitations of the current design, and suggest promising research directions.